SeanDrum/antistasi-docs-preview/reference/intel-intelligence-gathering.md

 ### Small Intel
 **Sources:**
 - Found on dead enemy squad leaders (search their bodies)
-- Squad leaders must have the `hasIntel` variable set to true
+- Not all squad leaders carry intel—it's random whether they have it

 **Rewards:**
 - **Decryption Key** (60% chance): Grants a radio decryption key for the enemy faction, allowing you to intercept their communications